First on CNN: ATF seeking sharp increase of agents in Chicago

 The increase, one official said, has been in the works for some time and is not in response to President Donald Trump tweeting last week that "If Chicago doesn't fix the horrible 'carnage' going on ...
 I will send in the feds."

-The second official, however, could not say for sure Trump's comment had nothing to do with decision, considering its timing.
+Earlier Friday, the second official could not say for sure that Trump's comment had nothing to do with decision, considering its timing.
+But an ATF spokesperson later said Trump's administration has not spoken to ATF about "possible strategies at this time."

 There are currently more than 40 agents assigned to the Chicago area, so the surge would increase that force to more than 60 agents.